Best Coffee In the World: A Gourmet’s Guide

 Asked about the product’s $30 per pound price tag, Brazen Hazen Coffee Estate farm manager Brian Axelrod says, “Kona coffee commands a higher price point primarily due to its uniqueness of cup, and also for its limited availability.
 Kona coffee is hand picked upon ripening throughout the season.
 Many large operations in other countries mechanically pick, so their coffees include some overripe and some immature beans.”

-It’s hard to argue with the results, the perfection of which Axelrod credits to sound farming technique and the blessings of Mother Nature. –Bret Love
+It’s hard to argue with the results, the perfection of which Axelrod credits to sound farming technique and the blessings of Mother Nature.
+If it’s not the best coffee in the world, it certainly ranks among our favorites!

 This post was brought to you by PT’s Coffee Roasting Co., a company committed to working with coffee farmers who are true artisans of coffee cultivation.
 For more info or to make a purchase, visit PT’s Coffee Roasting’s Coffee Store.

-If you enjoyed our story on the Best Coffee Around the World, you might also like:
+If you enjoyed our story on the Best Coffee in the World, you might also like: